rowolff/typescript-stuff/README.md

   -- const symbol: ValidSymbol = "#";
 - when using if/switches etc performing null checks, union types that include null as an option are control-flow-converted to non-nullable types (same works with undefined)
 - const someThing?: number // is an optional (and the same as union type number | undefined)
+- interfaces are compile time only features used for type checking. in the compiled js, interfaces are gone